-Bassoon - Wikipedia The bassoon is a musical instrument in the woodwind family, which plays in the tenor and bass ranges [1] It is composed of six pieces, and is usually made of wood It is known for its distinctive tone color, wide range, versatility, and virtuosity [1]
+Bassoon - Wikipedia Bassoon The bassoon is a musical instrument in the woodwind family, which plays in the tenor and bass ranges [1] It is composed of six pieces, and is usually made of wood It is known for its distinctive tone color, wide range, versatility, and virtuosity [1]

 Bassoon | Definition, History, Range, Facts | Britannica Bassoon, the principal bass instrument of the orchestral woodwind family In performance, the bassoon is held aslant on a sling It is exceptionally difficult to play because the traditional placing of the finger holes is scientifically irrational Learn more about the bassoon in this article

-Bassoon: the orchestras largest wind instrument - Classical Music What is a bassoon?
-The bassoon is a woodwind instrument which, like the oboe, has a double reed This gives it a deep, buzzing quality in the lower notes and a sweet, piercing sound higher up Though primarily a tenor and bass instrument, the bassoon’s range is large It extends from B flat below the bass clef to treble E
+Bassoon: the orchestras largest wind instrument | Classical . . .
+Read on for our guide to the bassoon, the big daddy of the orchestra's woodwind section What is a bassoon?
+The bassoon is a woodwind instrument which, like the oboe, has a double reed This gives it a deep, buzzing quality in the lower notes and a sweet, piercing sound higher up

 What is a Bassoon and How Does it Work? - PlayWoodwinds The bassoon is a large, double-reed woodwind instrument, part of the larger family of wind instruments that use a reed to produce sound It is the bass member of the woodwind family, providing a distinctive low range, though it can also reach higher pitches